The Met Cloisters in New York

 The Cloisters Collection

 The museum focuses on European medieval art and architecture.
 The collection comprises of around 5,000 artworks.
 You can view sculptures, stained glass, tapestries and much more, mostly dating from the twelfth to the fifteenth century.
-The collection belonged to John D. Rockefeller Jr, who also bought the land on which the museum was later built.
-The museum isn’t very big, even if you take your time to view everything, you’ll need around an hour and a half.
+The collection, as well as the land on which the museum sits, belonged to John D. Rockefeller Jr.

 Medieval Cloister